nikcleju/wiwikwlh/tutorial.md

 *Note*: "No proof" means that you should only state the theorem / definition / property, without any proof.
 "With proof" means I expect the proof to be included.

+# Exam results

+The final grades following the exam on 13.06.2016 are [here](grades/NoteFinaleTCI_2015_2016_password.pdf).
+The password is your group number.